imatv/hartbeat/README.md

 - Breath monitor for breathing-related mechanics (???)
 - Emotiv EPOC for ??? (neuroheadset & SDK provided by Emotiv: http://emotiv.com/ )

 Texture Libraries:

-    <p>(Note: Any texture used is packaged along with the models/maps that include it.)</p>
+*(Note: Any texture used is packaged along with the models/maps that include it.)*
 - http://opengameart.org/textures/all
 - http://www.cgtextures.com/